 However, using cotton swabs can damage your dog’s ear canal since they allow you to reach further down.
 This can be the case if you Boston happens to shake or move unexpectedly.

 Ear Powder or Coconut Oil

 Your Boston Terrier’s ears can get itchy (but not red) and/or dry after being cleaned.
 That’s why you might want to consider purchasing a talc-free baby powder or use some natural oil such as coconut oil (Amazon links).

 The powder helps absorb excess moisture and also soothe itchy or irritated ears.
 Coconut oil, on the other hand, has antiseptic properties that reduce itchiness and also has hydrating properties to combat dryness.

 Healthy treats are a great way to reward your dog after cleaning his ears.
-Use the High-Value Dog Treats guide for tips on healthy food rewards.
+Check 10 Boston Terrier Treats That Are Species-Appropriate blog post for tips on healthy food rewards.

 You can either do both ears at the same time or fully finish cleaning one before you start on the other one.

 Either way, follow these 5 steps to clean your Boston Terrier’s ears:

 #1 – Choose A Spot to Clean the Ears Comfortably

 Choosing a spot to clean your dog’s ears is important for two reasons: